-FOR some Africans, President Donald Trump’s actions in the aftermath of the U.S. election have been a cause for dark humour, while others reacted with dismay or disbelief.
+FOR plenty of Africans, President Donald Trump’s actions in the aftermath of the U.S. election have been a cause for dark humour, but others have reacted with dismay or disbelief.

-In countries whose own recent elections were marred by accusations of cheating and violence, some expressed concern about what signal Trump’s premature declaration of victory, allegations of fraud and flurry of lawsuits might send to their own leaders.
+In countries whose own recent elections were marred by accusations of cheating and violence, some expressed alarm about the signal that Trump’s premature declaration of victory, allegations of fraud and flurry of lawsuits might send to their own leaders.

 “Trump is setting a bad example for Africa and a country like ours.
 You cannot proclaim yourself in an election where you are a candidate when justice exists,” said Mory Keïta, a car parts dealer in Guinea.

-Dozens of people were killed in protests before and after the West African country’s president won a contested third term last month.
+Dozens were killed in protests before and after the West African country’s president won a controversial third term last month.

 “It’s a total disgrace,” said Bachir Diallo, a Guinean mining executive.
 “Such a mess is worthy of a banana republic.”

-As Democrat Joe Biden edged closer to victory over President Donald Trump, others felt a sharp sense of irony seeing events play out in a developed nation whose authorities regularly admonish African leaders for not respecting democratic norms.
+As the vote count pointed towards a victory for Democrat Joe Biden, others felt a sharp sense of irony seeing events play out in a developed nation whose authorities regularly admonish African leaders for not respecting democratic norms.

-When the U.S. Embassy in Guinea’s neighbour Ivory Coast called on Wednesday for dialogue and commitment to the rule of law following another disputed presidential election, some people took umbrage.
+When the U.S. Embassy in Guinea’s neighbor Ivory Coast called on Wednesday for dialogue and commitment to the rule of law following another disputed presidential election, it triggered an avalanche of reactions.

-“I believe the playground response is ‘why you talking about yourself?'” one Twitter user wrote.
+“I believe the playground response is ‘why you talking about yourself?’” one Twitter user retorted.

-Some who followed the U.S. election found positives in what was happening across the Atlantic.
+Even so, some who followed the U.S. election found positives to take away.

 “It’s calm, and there is no violence,” said Viviane Asseke, a schoolteacher in Ivory Coast, where more than 10 people have died in clashes since the president won a third term that opponents consider unconstitutional.